ldapjs/node-ldapjs/docs/client.md

 ## Connection management

-As LDAP is a stateful protocol (as opposed to HTTP), having connections torn down from underneath you is can be difficult to deal with.
+As LDAP is a stateful protocol (as opposed to HTTP), having connections torn down from underneath you can be difficult to deal with.
 Several mechanisms have been provided to mitigate this trouble.